 - Teacher Education Assistance for College and Higher Education Grant

 As grants and scholarship may not be sufficient to cover all costs, students may need to borrow money via loans.
 In Florida, the following student loan programs are available:

 - Federal Direct Loans (including Stafford and PLUS loans)

 - Private loans from banks or credit unions

 It is usually recommendable that students first exhaust their federal loan options before borrowing private loans, which carry higher interest rates.
-According to Bankrate, students who are considering private loans can consider taking the following preparatory steps:
+Students who are considering private loans can consider taking the following preparatory steps:

 - Maintain or improve your credit score.